terkelg/terkeliknibe/README.md

 ### The nitty gritty
 All rights belong to their respective owners.
 I'm not affiliated with Nordisk Film.
-"Terkel i Knibe" is a copyright of Nordisk Film.q
+"Terkel i Knibe" is a copyright of Nordisk Film.